CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Results

 In the upper panel of Fig.~\ref{Fig:lowmass-summary}, we show the case $M_{H^\pm_2}=80$~GeV and $M_{H^\pm_3}=170$~GeV with ($\theta$, $\delta$) values as explained in the caption.
-The black dotted line is the top width limit, the right side of which is the allowed region.
-In this case, the top-quark width measurement is strongly constrained, and very low values of $\tan\gamma$ are ruled out.
-In the lower panel of this figure, we show the case $M_{H^\pm_2}=160$~GeV and $M_{H^\pm_3}=170$~GeV.
-Here, the top-quark width measurement is looser constraining, and very low values of $\tan\gamma$ are allowed.
-A more extensive range of the CP-violating phase $\delta$ becomes allowed when the two charged Higgs masses get closer to being degenerate.
+The black dotted line is the top width limit, the right side of the bound are the allowed region.
+The top-quark width measurement strongly constrains this case, excluding $\tan\gamma$ with very low values.
+In the lower panel, $M_{H^\pm_2}=160$~GeV and $M_{H^\pm_3}=170$~GeV are presented.
+Here, the width of the top quark is less constraining than the former one, and $\tan\gamma$ could have very low values.
+A more extensive range of the CP-violating phase $\delta$ is allowed when two states are closer to the degenerate mass case.